 3. Roof Damage From Strong Wind

-These winds also typically carry the debris that can impact your roof which can also damage your shingle layer.
+These winds also typically carry the debris that can impact your roof which can also damage your shingles.
 Be sure to check your roof using the I.O.U. method after windy storms for debris and any missing shingles.
 If you do notice lifted or missing shingles, contact your local roofer as soon as possible to reduce the chance of further damage to your roof.

 Roof damage can be hard to see by the untrained eye.

 4. Roof Damage From The Sun

 It may not seem like the sun should harm your roof, but it is very common, particularly in the blazing hot Florida summers.
 Exposure to constant and intense UV light and IR radiation can cause thermal expansion in your shingles leading them to break down over time.
 Some of us get used to the sun living in Florida, but we must always remember that it can have a negative effect on our roofs.